Now What Does JCP Do?

 Here are the some of the most likely paths in which he can take the company:

 Full-tilt Penney: When Johnson unveiled his new game plan 15 months ago, he pointed out Penney had some 500-plus individual sales and promotional events and vehicles the year before.
 That was Ullman's plan then, a strategy clearly targeted to compete with both Kohl's and Macy's.
-Penney could return to that tact relatively quickly, and while the volume of promotions might take a while to ramp up, it is entirely likely that high-low pricing will be back as soon as the company can re-order a couple of thousand pricing guns to retag the merchandise.
+Penney could return to that tact relatively quickly, and while the volume of promotions might take a while to ramp up, it is entirely likely that high-low pricing will be back as soon as the company can

 This will be good for home since it is historically a category driven by sales and one that fares poorly in everyday-low pricing scenarios.